 “Coming clean?” asked the bartender, and he chuckled, then dropped his voice.
 “If he’s coming clean, his name is Lesley.”

 “And you are?”
+I asked.
 He wasn’t wearing a name tag.

-As he spoke, the leaded door of which we spoke banged open and two men in chinos and shirtsleeves arrived, talking loudly to each other.
-The door opened again, just behind them, admitting a stream of ten more folks—both women and men, all wearing business casual.
+As he spoke, the leaded door banged open and two men in chinos and shirtsleeves arrived, talking loudly to each other.
+The door swung again, just behind them, admitting a stream of ten more folks—both women and men, all clad in business casual.
 Some were more casual than others.
-There was one man with silvering hair who actually wore a suit and tie, and another in a white artist’s shirt, his black hair in a bun.
-The women’s garments, too, ran the gamut from suited to flowing.
+One man with silvering hair actually wore a suit and tie; another, a white artist’s shirt, his blonde hair shoulder-length.
+The women’s garments, too, ran the gamut from tailored to flowing.
 One, of medium height, even wore a white blouse, navy blue skirt and jacket, finished with hose and pumps.
-And a priest’s dog collar.
+And a priest’s collar.

 Most of the new arrivals found tables in the center of the room.
-Seven of them scooted the smaller tables together, others continued their conversations or arguments on their own.
+Seven of them scooted smaller tables together, others continued their conversations or arguments in pairs.

 “Marta!”
 Joseph called, leaning through a door in the back wall beside the bar.

-A curvy girl with nose and eyebrow rings and mega eye shadow clumped through.
+The curvy girl with the teal hair, nose and eyebrow rings and mega eye shadow clumped through.
 Her eyes widened when she saw the influx of patrons.

-I was glad my order was in.
-In fact, Joseph slid the grilled oysters with fennel butter in front of me.
-“Want anything else before the rush?” he asked, referring to the liquor behind me.
+Joseph slid the grilled oysters with fennel butter in front of me.
+“Want anything else before the rush?”
+He indicated the well-stocked back bar.

 “I’d better hold off.
 Just in case there’s a disaster and I end up having to drive the train.”